matey97/TugTestSmartwatch/README.md

 running in the paired smartphone.
 That application uses the collected data to automatically extract the results of the execution of the TUG test.

-The application has to functioning modes.
+The application has two functioning modes.
 In both modes, the application collects data from the accelerometer and gyroscope of the device and sends it to the smartphone.
 The changing behaviour is what is done with that data in the smartphone: